Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 ..
 [PerconaAcce] `Accelerating the backup process <https://www.percona.com/doc/percona-xtrabackup/LATEST/innobackupex/parallel_copy_ibk.html>`_
 ..
 [PerconaXbstream] `The xbstream binary <https://www.percona.com/doc/percona-xtrabackup/LATEST/xbstream/xbstream.html>`_
 ..
 [SOCharVarchar] `What are the use cases for selecting CHAR over VARCHAR in SQL? <https://stackoverflow.com/questions/59667/what-are-the-use-cases-for-selecting-char-over-varchar-in-sql>`_
+..
+[SEMysqlRepl] `How can you stop MySQL slave from replicating changes to the 'mysql' database? <https://dba.stackexchange.com/questions/584/how-can-you-stop-mysql-slave-from-replicating-changes-to-the-mysql-database>`_